[caf_filter id="165"]

 Blog

-Building a Case for eProcurement
+Creating a Business Case for eProcurement

 There are many recommended formats for structuring a business case but in general, it should cover the following five elements: